 Unfortunately they do not work in high humid environments.

-If you live in a dry climate a evaporative cooler is worth looking at but be ware of its limitations.
+If you live in a dry climate an evaporative cooler is worth looking at but be ware of its limitations.

 Finding the right heating and cooling system for your mobile depends on the location, type of mobile, and cost.